Happy Halloween, stamp collectors!

 One of the cards in the collection features a “Gibson Girl” design—the ideal of feminine beauty in the 20th century—on a pumpkin-style moon.

-Our friends across the pond have issued some spooky stamps, too.
+Our friends across the pond have also issued some sinister stamps.

 On May 13, 1997, Royal Mail issued a four-stamp set dubbed “Tales of Terror.”
 Designed by Ian Pollack, the set features Dracula (26 pence); Frankenstein (31 pence); Dr. Jekyll and Mr. Hyde (37 pence); and The Hound of Baskervilles (43 pence.)